Datapolitan-Training/intro-gis-fundamentals/content.md

 + State Plane Long Island is referred to as **EPSG:2263** --

-## Remember these two and you should be set
+## Remember these two & you should be set

 ---